tomtomjhj/init.vim/notes.md

     * folds still can be wrong during edit
     * fold computation uses api, which requires deferral.
       So the deferred computation must always manually trigger fold update, regardless of insert mode.
-      Currently this is done with `vim._foldupdate`, which does whole buffer update.
-      `vim._foldupdate` is fast enough because it just reads the cache.
-        * possible improvement: track the changed range and pass to `vim._foldupdate`
-        * don't defer if not textlocked? is this possible?

 FastFold problems
 * expr fold (e.g. markdown) → Gdiffsplit → close diff → nofoldenable with residual diff fold when enabled.